GregStillwell/precapstone/proposal.md

-feb 10th 8:48 - Researching movement for my rpg games feb 10th 10:00 - watching videos on how to make a c# game feb 11th 2:25 - watching more video what to start
+feb 10th 8:48 - Researching movement for my rpg games feb 10th 10:00 - watching videos on how to make a c# game feb 11th 2:25 - watching more video what to start feb 11 5:30 - figuring out what should be my story for rpg